-Lutheran Services in America Disability Network (LSA-DN) is a nationwide association of Lutheran social ministry organizations, faith-based organizations and Lutheran professionals supporting people with intellectual and developmental disabilities and related conditions.
-LSA-DN includes 27 members that provide support to more than 150,000 individuals in 32 states and the U.S. Virgin Islands.
-For more information, check out our LSA-DN brochure.
+Lutheran Services in America-Disability Network (LSA-DN) is a nationwide network of Lutheran social ministry organizations, faith-based organizations and Lutheran professionals supporting people with intellectual and developmental disabilities and related conditions.
+LSA-DN includes 21 member organizations that provide support to individuals with intellectual and developmental disabilities in 27 states, the District of Columbia, and the U.S. Virgin Islands.

 What We Do

 LSA-DN represents collective action toward a shared goal.
 As a nationwide network of faith-based providers, we work together to advocate for person-centered support and improvements to long-term services and supports for individuals with intellectual and developmental disabilities.
 Members of the LSA Disability Network gain:

 - Access to key government and administration decision makers;